crossorigin="anonymous">

 How fast is too fast?
 Here again, personal experience will come in handy, the more you workout, the more you will know how the weights should decrease.
 When I work with new clients I look for drops no lower than 10-15%.

-When you performance drops more than expected, that's usually tied with the first point we talked about, fatigue.
+When your performance drops more than expected, that's usually tied with the first point we talked about, fatigue.
 The two go hand in hand but sometimes you'll notice that your performance drops before you get fatigued all the time.

 Variable #3: Training experience

 The longer you train, the slower the results will come.
-If we think rationally about this, imagine you start lifting as a novice weighting 160lbs.
-In your first couple years of training it's reasonable to expect a weight gain in muscle mass of 10-15 pounds per year.
+If we think rationally about this, imagine you start lifting as a novice weighing 160lbs.
+In your first couple years of training, it's reasonable to expect a weight gain in muscle mass of 10-15 pounds per year.
 In your third and fourth years of training that slows down to 5-10 pounds of muscle per year.
-Assuming you've trained and eaten properly for four straight years, you could be weighting around 200-210 pounds.
+Assuming you've trained and eaten properly for four straight years, you could be weighing around 200-210 pounds.
 Getting bigger from there is going to be tougher and tougher just due to the fact that you are getting closer and closer to your genetic potential.

-Similarly with strength, it's way easier to go from lifting 150lbs to 200lbs, but a lot tougher to go from 300lbs to 350lbs.
+Similarly, with strength, it's way easier to go from lifting 150lbs to 200lbs, but a lot tougher to go from 300lbs to 350lbs.

 As a general rule, the longer you train, the longer each phases get.
 A novice might only need 4 weeks in each phase, whereas an advanced lifter might need 8-12 weeks.